gsauthof/user-config/README.md

     $ ./install.sh

-After the script is finished the `$HOME` directory will include some symlinks like the folowing:
+After the script is finished the `$HOME` directory will include some symlinks like the following:

     .gitconfig      -> config/.gitconfig
     .gnupg/gpg.conf -> ../config/.gnupg/gpg.conf